Adams County Sheriff's Office

 Shaun Long (Recreation Deputy)

-Patrol Deputies are assigned to field duty, which consists of both routine and complex law enforcement responsibilities.
-General Job functions include; Reporting and Documentation, Preservation of Safety, Peace, and Security.
-The Patrol Deputy normally works independently which necessitates a high degree of self-discipline, integrity and decision-making ability.
-In addition to skills, knowledge, and abilities natural to the police functions, there are specialized positions requiring other skills.
-These positions consist of identification, warrant or civil process, investigations, communications, juvenile, community service, property management, and training.
+Patrol deputies are assigned to field duty, which consists of routine and complex law enforcement responsibilities.
+General job functions include: preservation of peace, safety, and security and detailed reporting and documentation.
+The patrol deputy normally functions independently which requires a high degree of self-discipline, integrity, and decision-making ability.
+In addition to skills, knowledge, and abilities necessary to the police functions, there are specialized positions requiring other skills; these positions consist of identification, warrant or civil process, investigations, communications, juvenile, community service, property management, and training.

-Patrol Deputies enforce county, state and federal laws.
-Deputies also respond to both emergency and non-emergency calls for service and Civil Process within the Seventeen townships, and Village of Friendship.
-Deputies also assist the City of Adams, Township of Rome and City of Wisconsin Dells Police Departments.
-Deputies investigate complaints with initial contact, follow-up, and make arrests or referral to the DA's Office.
-Deputies investigate accidents; render first aid, photograph, and issue citations if necessary.
+Patrol Deputies enforce county, state, and federal laws.
+Deputies also respond to both emergency and non-emergency calls for service and complete civil process within Adams County's seventeen townships, and the Village of Friendship.
+Deputies also assist the City of Adams, Township of Rome, and City of Wisconsin Dells Police Departments.
+Deputies investigate complaints with initial contact, complete follow-up, and make arrests or referrals to the DA's Office.
+Deputies investigate accidents, render first aid, photograph, and issue citations, when necessary.

 School Resource Officer (SRO)

-The Adams County Sheriff's Office has one full-time Deputy assigned to the Adams-Friendship School System.
-The School Resource Officer has three roles: law enforcement officer; law-related counselor; and law-related education.
-The School Resource Officer's roles are to prevent juvenile delinquency through close contact with students and school principals, and faculty.
+The Adams County Sheriff's Office has two full-time Deputies assigned to the Adams-Friendship School System.
+The School Resource Officer has three roles: law enforcement officer, law-related counselor, and law-related educator.
+The School Resource Officer's roles are to prevent juvenile delinquency through close contact with students and school staff.
 The School Resource Officer also acts as a liaison between students and social agencies, which provide needed services.
 The School Resource Officer also provides security for special school events or functions.

-The School Resource Officer also interacts with students in the classroom and general areas of the school building and promotes the profession of a police officer and be a positive role model and increases the visibility and accessibility of law enforcement to the school community.
+The School Resource Officer also interacts with students in the classroom and general areas of the school building in an effort to promote the law enforcement profession, create a positive role model, and increase the visibility and accessibility of law enforcement to the school community.